Updated: Feb 28

-All of them combined are driving the central Ability to Innovate score – number 89 in the example below.
+Combined, they are driving the central Ability to Innovate score – number 89 in the example below.

-There will be more metrics, just don’t forget on most valuables – people!
+There will be more metrics; just don’t forget on most valuables – people!

 And do not use numbers for bonuses, the idea is to build the team, the product and the organization.

 Charts are there to guide, and each has a story and a purpose.